NeggFriedRice/T3A2-B-Backend/README.md

 ### GET /events

-- Returns a list of events based on the query parameters in JSON format
+- Returns a list of events based on the query parameters in the link
 - Query parameters:
   - title: String, optional
   - category: ObjectId, optional